Bubbelbad/ElectricCars/README.md

 ## Lessons Learned

-The MVVM pattern was completely new to me.
-In the beginning it was hard to understand how to structure the classes.
-Especially how to use bindings to trigger the desired functions in views from the viewmodels with parameters.
+The MVVM pattern was completely new to me and in the beginning it was hard to understand how to structure the classes.
+Especially how to use bindings to trigger the desired functions in views from the viewmodels with parameters!
+The command pattern was one of the hardest nuts to crack in this regard and I'll definetely need more practise.

-I'm though very pleased with MVVM and it has been SO MUCH FUN to program this and finally understanding MVVM and design patterns a bit more.
-I think the command pattern was one of the hardest nuts to crack and I'll definetely need more practise.
+I'm although very pleased with MVVM and it has been SO MUCH FUN to program this!
+I love the sctructured map system, it makes it so easy to find what I'm looking for and figuring out what class is responsible.
+I'm really eager to know how to use UserControls and making the UI smooth and still keep simplicity in the structure and without cluttering the main tree.